KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 # Research Sprint

+## The National United Methodist Church Case Study

+What's the matter with the [United Methodist Church](http://www.umc.org)?
+Looking at the steady decline of interest in the United Methodist Church and how it can be fixed.

 ## Reverse Engineering for Success
 * What does a successful national United Methodist Church look like?
 * Whom should the church reach?